Tokollo1/My-Personal-Blog1/README.md

 - Add some announcements if the website has some important updates (such as T&C) to notify all users.
 - Add a mini calender to show future events if any.

-Please visit my Github to view my other projects.
+Please visit my Github to view my projects.
 Link: https://github.com/Tokollo1

 Finally, a big thank you to the CS50 Team for this wonderful course.